 Whether it’s your parents, teachers, colleagues, friends, doctor, or counsellor, let other people who care about your well-being offer their support.
 They can listen to how you feel and show you that they understand.
 They can be there for you through the ups and downs, keep you company and do enjoyable things with you.

 If confiding in someone close to you seems scary, there are other ways to find support.
 Sometimes it might feel easier to open up to someone that doesn’t know you.
 Mental health charities, such as Mind, not only provide information about mental health but also offer advice on how to deal with different conditions and feelings.
-They often partner with other organisations to provide support in the form of community groups and events, which enable you to form your own network, such as Friends in Need.
+They often partner with other organisations to provide support in the form of community groups and events, which enable you to form your own network.

 How to stop feeling sad